Abbateggio

 Abbateggio is a comune and town in the province of Pescara in the Abruzzo region of Italy.

+History

-The first documents about the village's existence date back to the 10th century.
+The first documents about the village's existence date back to the 10th century, which suggest the area became populated around 871 CE.

+In 1929, under the prime ministership of Benito Mussolini, the village was amalgamated with Roccamorice under the jurisdiction of San Valentino.
+It became a separate municipality once again in 1947, under the mayoralty of Gino Di Benedetto.

+Economy

 The economy of Abbateggio is based on mixed agriculture.
-Livestock are kept and crops including grain, olives, vines and fruit trees are grown.
+Livestock are kept and crops including grain (particularly farro), olives, vines and fruit trees are grown.
 Cheese and honey are also produced.

+Tourism and culture

 The Cusano district of the comune is home to the ruins of an ancient castle and other early medieval buildings.